ARCHER2-HPC/archer2-docs/docs/user-guide/data.md

 There are currently three work file systems on the full ARCHER2 service.
 Each of these file systems is 3.4 PB and a portion of one of these file systems is available to each project.
+You do not usually need to know which one your project uses as your projects space can always be accessed via the path `/work/[project ID]` with your personal directory at `/work/[project ID]/[project ID]/[user ID]`.

 All of these are high-performance, Lustre parallel file systems.
 They are designed to support data in large files.
 The performance for data stored